 Lisa Gabrielson Design

-My plan for the vanity base is to mix up a custom dark navy using my Fusion Mineral Paint (probably some Liberty Blue with a little Coal Black added) and use that to refinish the vanity.
-I am really looking forward to trying out the Fusion on cabinets, I have read great reviews about it.
+My plan for the vanity base is to paint a dark blue from Fusion Mineral Paint.
+I am really looking forward to trying out the Fusion on cabinets, I have read great reviews about it

 Best wishes to you for all of your DIY projects!